Get insider access

 4. Best Budget Beats Headphones

 If you're shopping for a pair of budget headphones, the best option from this brand are the Beats Flex Wireless.
 These lightweight earbuds come in a few bright colors and have a flexible neck cable.
 Although they lack in-ear stabilizers like the Beats Fit Pro True Wireless, they're comfortable, well-built, and will stay in your ears if you use them for workouts.
 They last about 11 hours continuously, so they can get you through your daily commute and workday without recharging.
-Apple users can appreciate their W1 chip, making it simpler to pair them with iOS devices like iPhones.
+Apple users will appreciate their W1 chip, making it simpler to pair them with iOS devices like iPhones.

 Like many of this manufacturer's products, they provide a bass-rich listening experience, with extra rumble and punch that works well for genres like EDM and hip-hop.
 Unlike some budget headphones, they have a companion app.
 However, it only lets you toggle auto-pause and auto-call answering on and off.
 It doesn't include an EQ or presets for sound customization.
 Their mic has a passable recording quality but can't separate your voice from loud ambient sounds, so they aren't suitable for making calls from a busy street or bus.
 That said, if you want simple headphones, they have a solid performance for daily music and podcast listening.
+If you want to cut the strings, it'll up the price of entry with the Beats Solo Buds True Wireless as your next step up.

 See our review